bravokeyl/bravokeyl.github.io/source/_posts/famous-5-minute-wordpress-installation.md

 - If you installed WordPress in the root directory, you should visit: http://example.com/
 - If you installed WordPress in its own subdirectory called blog, for example, you should visit: `http://example.com/blog/`

 That’s it success!
-WordPress is now installed.

-Now just go to `http://example.com/wp-admin`  which is the administrator area for your site.
+WordPress is now installed.Now just go to `http://example.com/wp-admin`  which is the administrator area for your site.